francois-le-ko4la/LinuxTutorial/HowTo : Install Ubuntu 16.04 on Intel NUC.md

 >

 ### Firewall
-__Don't forget to setup the firewall !__
+__Don't forget to setup the firewall!__
 By default, Ubuntu is provided with `ufw`.
-All has been packaged to simplify security tasks : https://help.ubuntu.com/community/UFW
+All have been packaged to simplify security tasks : https://help.ubuntu.com/community/UFW

-Ok, we dont like it... really...
+Ok, we don't like it... really...
 Therefore, we uninstall `ufw`/`firewalld` and we setup `iptables`.

 ```ssh
 sudo apt-get remove --purge ufw